-Overall, we believe that the Fund with its current bias to U.S banks, is currently well positioned to meet its investment objective for the medium to long term.
+Overall, we believe that the Fund is currently well positioned to meet its investment objective for the medium to long-term.
 We will continue to evaluate opportunities that we believe may generate income, enhance returns and/or reduce risk wherever possible.